envoyproxy/nighthawk/docs/root/adaptive_load_controller.md

 will contain the following metric thresholds:

 *  Send rate to ensure Nighthawk has enough resources to deliver the load.
-*  Success rate to ensure the System under test is responding.
+*  Success rate to ensure the system under test is responding.
 *  Latency to ensure the system under test responds in reasonable time.
 *  CPU usage of the system under test to get a direct feedback on how much load is landing on it.